 - Less moving parts than HDD.

-- It has NAND flash storage as well, which makes the frequently used data to get accessed faster via caching.
+- It has NAND flash storage, which makes the frequently used data get accessed faster via caching.

 - Provides more read and write cycles than SSD.